zhoupc/TINIscope/TINIscope_Documents/Assembly.md

 Before started you should prepare for all the parts necessary to assemble it, please refer to the [Part list](.PartList_tiniscope.md).

 Please keep all the optical parts clean.
-After the assembly of microscope, black adhesive can be glued where optical parts are exposed and did not influence the optical pathway in order to shiled the light of environment when necessary.

 ## Assembly steps